 • Two (2) courses in comparative history or transregional/transnational history (e.g., comparative nationalism, colonialism, capitalism, slavery, or women's history; world economic history, international politics, empires and migration, intra-Asian, intra-African exchanges and connections).

 • Two (2) courses on a region or a national area located on a continent different from that of a student's major field.
 At least one of these courses must be taken within the Department of History.

 • One (1) course on "problems of global history/approaches to cross-regional history."
 Such methodological courses tailored to the world history certificate are offered by different faculty on a rotating basis.

-• Students should also audit a broadly comparative or transregional introductory lecture course.
-Ideally this should be HIST 001 or HIST 012.
+- Over the course of their studies, students should audit a broadly comparative or transregional introductory undergraduate lecture course.
+Depending on faculty availability and course offerings, ideally this should be HIST 0001.